vbookshelf/E-Bot-English-Practice-Chatbot/README.md

   }
 }
 ```
-The Gemini API is most likely handling a large volume of requests.
-Because Gemini is multi-modal with a one million context size, those requests can contain large text, audio or video files.
-It's therefore likely that API related errors will happen.<br>

 When there's an API error, the following message is displayed on the web page: <i>api_error</i>
 <br>
 <br>